dbos-inc/dbos-docs/docs/api-reference/cli.md

 ### `npx dbos-sdk openapi`

 **Description:**
-This command generates an [OpenAPI 3.0.x](https://www.openapis.org/) definition file for an Operon application.
+This command generates an [OpenAPI 3.0.x](https://www.openapis.org/) definition file for a DBOS application.
 The generated file is named `openapi.yaml` and is saved to the same directory as the TypeScript entrypoint file.
 For more information, please see the [OpenAPI Tutorial](../tutorials/openapi-tutorial.md).